Where it slips up

 Built so you get it by trying it — Bret Victor's idea of an explorable explanation.

-That's the whole pitfall in one go.
+So where does that leave you?
 AI is fluent, not accountable — it has no internal sense of true versus false, only of what words usually come next.
-The fix isn't to distrust it; it's to keep a human check on anything that matters.
-That check is the heart of augmented intelligence: you let AI do the work, and you stay the one who verifies and decides.
+One answer that holds up: keep a human check on anything that matters.
+That's the bet behind augmented intelligence — AI does the work, a person verifies and decides — and you can weigh whether it's the right one.

 Why can't you trust an AI answer just because it sounds confident?